 Thyroid peroxidase (TPO) is an enzyme which is normally present in the thyroid gland and has an important role in the production of thyroid hormones.
-A presence of TPO antibodies in the blood usually suggest an autoimmune thyroid disorder, such as Graves’ or Hashimoto’s disease.
+A presence of TPO antibodies in the blood usually suggest an autoimmune thyroid disorder, such as Hashimoto’s or Grave’s disease.

 If levels of TPO antibodies are significantly increased then it frequently indicates that there is an autoimmune thyroid disease such as Hashimoto’s disease or Graves’ disease.
 Usually, the higher the level of TPO antibodies, the more likely an autoimmune disease is.